 As for the title, we refer you to a letter written by Emily Dickinson: “[My father] buys me many books — but begs me not read them — because he fears they joggle the Mind.”

 Colophon: This blog and newsletter is hosted on the Ghost open-source platform.
-Text written in Markdown, usually using Bear, sometimes Obsidian.
+Text written in Markdown, usually using Bear or Typora, sometimes Obsidian.
 Knowledge management and idea generation with Obsidian.
 Photography created with Nikon cameras and lenses; processed with Adobe Lightroom and a variety of Nik, DxO, and Topaz plugins.
 Peace of mind generated by meditation, generic Zoloft, and various gins (not in combination, which would be medically ill-advised).
 Dr Essai receives no compensation for these endorsements, though Nikon, if you're listening, the doctor still uses the D90 you gave him 20+ years ago and would gratefully accept more hardware, especially that Nikkor Z 180-600mm f/5.6-6.3 VR.
 Just a thought.